NFL Power Rankings: A Dolphins win at Buffalo on Sunday would legitimize their hype

 10. Seattle Seahawks (2-1, LW: 13)

-Kenneth Walker III had 156 total yards, two touchdowns and looked great.
+Kenneth Walker III had 156 total yards, two touchdowns and looked great on Sunday against Carolina.
 Rookie Zach Charbonnet played his best game yet with 46 rushing yards on nine attempts.
 On top of that, Geno Smith passed for 296 yards.
-It still seems like we haven't seen the best of the Seahawks offense, and it's going to be impressive when we do.
+It still seems like we haven't seen the best of the Seahawks' offense, and it's going to be impressive when we do.

 9. Baltimore Ravens (2-1, LW: 7)